grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 }
 ~~~

+and the rest of the code could remain untouched.

-Using the factory to hide the real type of message returned makes maintaining the code easier, because there is less code to change when adding new types of messages to the system or removing existing ones (e.g. in case when we do not need to initiate a session anymore) [^encapsulatewhatvaries] - the factory hides that.
+Using the factory to hide the real type of message returned makes maintaining the code easier, because there is less code to change when adding new types of messages to the system or removing existing ones (in our example - in case when we do not need to initiate a session anymore) [^encapsulatewhatvaries] - the factory hides that and the rest of the application is coded against the general scenario.

 #### Factories are themselves polymorphic (encapsulation of rule)

-Another benefit of factories over constructors is that they are composable themselves.
-This allows replacing the rule used to create objects with another one.
+Another benefit of factories over inline constructors is that they are composable.
+This allows replacing the rule used to create objects with another one, by replacing one factory implementation with another.

-In the example in the previous section, we examined a situation where we extended the existing factory with a `SessionRefresh` message.
+In the example from the previous section, we examined a situation where we extended the existing factory with a `SessionRefresh` message.
 This was done with assumption that we do not need the previous version of the factory.
-But consider a situation where we need both versions of the behavior.
-The "version 1" of the factory looking like this:
+But consider a situation where we need both versions of the behavior adn want to be able to use the old version sometimes, and other times the new one.
+The "version 1" of the factory (the old one) would look like this:

 {lang="csharp"}
 ~~~